Rahim Ullah

-Rahim Ullah (রহিম উল্লাহ; born 1 March 1958) is a Bangladeshi politician and the current member of parliament from Feni-3 constituency.
+Rahim Ullah (রহিম উল্লাহ; born 1 March 1958) is a Bangladeshi politician and the former member of parliament from Feni-3 constituency.

 Early life

 Rahim Ullah was born on 1 March 1958, to a Bengali Muslim family in Feni, Noakhali District, East Pakistan.

 Career

 Ullah was elected to Parliament from Feni-3 in 2014 Bangladesh General Election.
 He beat Anwarul Karim of the Jatiya Party in the election.
 He is the president of Bangladesh Awami League unit of Jeddah.
 He is a political rival of Nizam Hazari, fellow Bangladesh Awami League politician and Member of Parliament from Feni.
 On 7 February 2016 his motorcarade was attacked in Feni by Bangladesh Jubo League and Bangladesh Chhatra League.
 The attack was believed to be a fallout from his rivalry with Nizam Hazari.